Can I buy in the affordable housing program?

 Your household's total pre-tax (gross) income is compared to San Francisco's Area Median Income (AMI).

-6-hours total of group workshops are provided by organizations through HomeownershipSF.org.
+A 2-hour free program orientation and 6-hours total of group workshops which are provided by organizations through HomeownershipSF.org.

-A housing counselor from the organization will then work with you 1-on-1.
+A housing counselor from the organization will then work with you 1-on-1 for 2 hours.
 They’ll review your financial history and determine your eligibility to apply.
 The counselors are familiar with our programs, and will help you plan and budget.